 Students can use the Research Quest investigations with recorded support from NHMU educators.
 As students work on the investigations, our educators are there every step of the way to provide essential modeling, guidance and answers to common questions students may have.

-Review the schedule of On-Demand Classes and let your students know which one to take.
+Review the schedule of On-Demand Classes, including recorded Q&A sessions with our scientists, and let your students know which one to take.
 You can download the Research Assistant Notebook and send it to them yourself, or you can have them download and print it themselves using the provided link.

 They can use either the RQARCHIVE Student Access Code or your unique Student Access Code, which is found under My Account once you're logged into your Research Quest account.